Last Updated: December 15, 2021 (summary of updates)

 We have done our best to write this User Agreement in simple and clear terms.
 In order to facilitate your understanding of the User Agreement we have added notes that provide short summaries of the legal language in plain English.

-Along is a free, web-based, interactive journal designed to make it easier for teachers to guide and advance the development of critical life skills in students.
-The Services (defined below), enabled by Along, are designed to facilitate strong, meaningful relationships between teachers and students through research-informed resources and efficient communication (e.g., asynchronous text, video, and/or other supported methods of communication).
+Along is a free, web-based, digital reflection tool designed to make it easier for teachers to help each student feel seen and understood.
+The Services (defined below), enabled by Along, have been developed to facilitate meaningful one-on-one relationships between teachers and students through research-informed resources and efficient communication (e.g., asynchronous text, video, and/or other supported methods of communication).

 Gradient Learning (formerly T.L.P.
 Education) (“Gradient Learning”, “we”, “us” and “our”), a California nonprofit public benefit organization and 501(c)(3) nonprofit organization, is dedicated to helping all students feel encouraged and inspired.
 With support from the Chan Zuckerberg Initiative, LLC (“CZI”), Gradient Learning offers Along as a free service to teachers and students.
 For clarity, this User Agreement does not apply to any other product or service offered by Gradient Learning, such as Summit Learning, which is offered under separate terms and conditions.